Deepen Your Knowledge of Accounting Principles

 Total Credits Required: 36 to 51

 SNHU's online accounting master’s degree curriculum requires a minimum of 12 and a maximum of 17 graduate courses (36 to 51 credits), determined by your undergraduate background in business and undergraduate major.
-If you have six or more college-level credits in mathematics, economics, and/or accounting, you are exempt from Level I courses.
 Other courses are eligible for exemptions or waivers if you have an undergraduate major or concentration in accounting or Accounting/Finance.
 Many online accounting courses are offered to satisfy requirements of the master's in accounting program.
 The MS in Accounting meets the 150-credit-hour requirements to sit for the Certified Public Accountant exam adopted by most states.

 MS in Accounting Required Courses